MQ-software-carpentry/D3-visualising-data/index.md

 > * Github account and Github client for your operating system (Windows, Linux, iOS).
 > * Participation in at least one SWC workshop.
 > * Familiarity with at least one programming language: concept of loops, functions, and conditionals.
-> * Familiarity with your favorite text editor (Sublime 2 is a good option).
+> * Familiarity with your favorite text editor (Sublime Text is a good option).
-> * You will need to be comfortable with Google!
+> * You will need to be comfortable with search engines!
-> * Preferably Google Chrome (because of its excellent developer tools).
+> * Preferably Chrome or Firefox(because of its excellent developer tools).

 > ## Setup {.prereq}
 >
-> * It's probably a good idea to install a GitHub client.
+> * It's probably a good idea to install a GitHub client, if you are not already
+> * comfortable with commandline git.

 ## Topics